CoderDude1232/live-league-stats/README.md

 ## API Configuration

-### SportRadar Setup
+### Zyla Setup

-1. Sign up for a SportRadar developer account
+1. Sign up for a Zyla developer account
-2. Subscribe to the Rugby League API
+2. Subscribe to the NRL Rugby League API
 3. Get your API key from the dashboard
 4. Update the `.env` file with your credentials